bxjthu/CompLing/slides/5/source.md

 .right-column-4[

 Example: <br>
-.smaller[
-Consider a group of 10 students taking this course: some are male (M) and others female (F); some are enrolled in the Computer Science department (CS) and others in the Foreign Languages department (FL).]
+Consider a group of 10 students taking this course: some are male (M) and others female (F); some are enrolled in the Computer Science department (CS) and others in the Foreign Languages department (FL).

 .smaller[
 Gender&nbsp;&nbsp; | Dept.